 Consider staying somewhere other than the La Candelaria district.
 It might cost a few more of your precious travel dollars, but it's better to be safe than sorry.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Avoid street crime, watch out for hotel security and stay safe while enjoying Bogota's vibrant nightlife with these 7 tips.
+Avoid street crime, watch out for hostel security and stay safe while enjoying the nightlife in Bogotá, Colombia's capital city.

 Jacqui de Klerk separates the fact from fiction on kidnapping risks in Colombia, and everything you need to know to stay safe.